-In each Period, the Investment LP will pay and distribute Available Cash Flow - Investment LP as follows:
+Subject to the payment of a Speical Distribution - Investment LP, in each Period, the Investment LP will pay and distribute Available Cash Flow - Investment LP as follows:

-- (g) first, to the Limited Partners and the Investment GP, until they have received an amount (the "Payment Amount") which, when aggregated with all previous distributions in that Period pursuant to this subsection (a), is equal to (but not in excess of) the Hurdle Return (After Tax) for such Period and shall be paid as follows: - (i) to the Limited Partners, pro rata in accordance with their respective Proportionate Shares, an amount equal to the product of the Payment Amount multiplied by the Limited Partners' Percentage Interest; and - (ii) to the Investment GP, an amount equal to the product of the Payment Amount multiplied by the General Partner Percentage Interest; - (h) second, to the extent that Available Cash Flow Investment LP exceeds the Total Return Investment LP in such Period (the "Excess"), the Excess shall be paid, in an amount not to exceed any negative Value Appreciation in such Period, as follows: - (i) to the Limited Partners, pro rata in accordance with their respective Proportionate Shares, an amount equal to the product of the Excess multiplied by the Limited Partners' Percentage Interest; and - (ii) to the Investment GP, an amount equal to the product of the Excess multiplied by the General Partner Percentage Interest; and - (i) third, to the extent that Available Cash Flow Investment LP exceeds the amounts distributed pursuant to subsections (a) and (b) of this section, 20% of such excess shall be paid to the Investment GP and 80% of such excess shall be paid as follows: - (i) to the Limited Partners, pro rata in accordance with their respective Proportionate Shares, an amount equal to the product of such excess multiplied by the Limited Partners' Percentage Interest; and - (ii) to the Investment GP, an amount equal to the product of such excess multiplied by the General Partner Percentage Interest.
+- (a) First, to the Limited Partners and the Investment GP, until they have received an amount (the "Payment Amount") which, when aggregated with all previous distributions in that Period pursuant to this subsection (a), is equal to (but not in excess of) the Hurdle Return (After Tax) for such Period and shall be paid as follows: - (i) to the Limited Partners, pro rata in accordance with their respective Proportionate Shares throughout the Period, an amount equal to the product of the Payment Amount multiplied by the Limited Partners' Percentage Interest; and - (ii) to the Investment GP, an amount equal to the product of the Payment Amount multiplied by the General Partner Percentage Interest; - (b) Second, to the extent that Available Cash Flow Investment LP exceeds the Total Return Investment LP in such Period (the "Excess"), the Excess shall be paid, in an amount not to exceed any negative Value Appreciation in such Period, as follows: - (i) to the Limited Partners, pro rata in accordance with their respective Proportionate Shares throughout the Period, an amount equal to the product of the Excess multiplied by the Limited Partners' Percentage Interest; and - (ii) to the Investment GP, an amount equal to the product of the Excess multiplied by the General Partner Percentage Interest; and - (c) Third, to the extent that Available Cash Flow Investment LP exceeds the amounts distributed pursuant to subsections (a) and (b) of this section, 20% of such excess shall be paid to the Investment GP and 80% of such excess shall be paid as follows: - (i) to the Limited Partners, pro rata in accordance with their respective Proportionate Shares throughout the period, an amount equal to the product of such excess multiplied by the Limited Partners' Percentage Interest; and - (ii) to the Investment GP, an amount equal to the product of such excess multiplied by the General Partner Percentage Interest.

 Pursuant to the Investment LP Agreement, the Limited Partners are entitled to receive the Limited Partners' Percentage Interest in all of the income and capital of the Investment LP and the Investment GP is entitled to receive the General Partner Percentage Interest in all of the income and capital of the Investment LP.
 Initially, the Limited Partners' Percentage Interest is equal to 100% and the General Partner Percentage Interest is nil.
-In any Period in which the Total Return - Investment LP exceeds the Hurdle Return (After Tax), to the extent that Available Cash Flow -

-Investment LP is not sufficient to pay such excess (being the Excess Return), the Investment GP will participate in that portion of the Excess Return through an accretion to the General Partner Percentage Interest.
+In any Period in which the Total Return - Investment LP exceeds the Hurdle Return, to the extent that Available Cash Flow - Investment LP is not sufficient to pay such excess (being the Excess Return), the Investment GP will participate in that portion of the Excess Return through an accretion to the General Partner Percentage Interest.